dimasquest/PSREval/README.md

     - post-training model compression
     - adversarial evaluation (any method from torchattacks is compatible)

+N.B to use pneumonia dataset, you need to download it first and place in a pneumonia/ folder.
+The data can be found in https://github.com/gkaissis/PriMIA

 # Example use
 Default case (pneumonia prediction, ResNet-9):
     python main.py